Anu-techy/Students-Performance-Analysis-using-MS-Excel/README.md

 5. Outlier Detection – Identified unusual records affecting performance stats.

+6. Used VLOOKUP to grade students in their subject and overall score

+7. Used VLOOKUP to access students data using admission number, class

 ### 💡 **Recommendations**

 - Identify underperforming subjects and Create early intervention programs for students at risk of failing.